Rivergate-Leaseholder-Association/Rivergate-Leaseholder-Association.github.io/_posts/2025-03-16-write-posts.md

 ---
 This site is set up and hosted by [GitHub Pages](https://pages.github.com).
 Click on "Blogging with Jekyll" at the bottom of the page for the writing guide in the Markdown syntax.

 You’ll find this post in your `_posts` directory.
-Go ahead and edit it and re-build the site to see your changes.
-You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.
+Refer to the source of the posts already in this directory for further examples of writing in Markdown.
+Just do `git commit`, `git push` to visualise the change on [this site](/).

 Jekyll requires blog post files to be named according to the following format: